passtheticket/Abusing_Laps_Toolkit/README.md

 2. Read ms-mcs-admpwd attribute via PowerView.ps1 (if you are still a member of local administrators after updating GPO)
 * ``Get-LapsLocalAdminPassword -disableDefender``

-3. Read ms-mcs-admpwd attribute via AdmPwd.PS (if you are not a member of local administrators after updating GPO)
+3. Read ms-mcs-admpwd attribute via AdmPwd.PS (if you are not a member of local administrators after updating GPO) (You must install AdmPwd.PS in the step 1)
 * ``Get-LapsAdmPwd -LapsInstalled``